tomalec/declarative-shadow-dom/README.md

 Event                            | Description
 ---                              | ---
-`declarative-shadow-dom-stamped` | Triggers when Shadow DOM is stamped
+`declarative-shadow-dom-stamped` | Fired on a parent/host when Shadow DOM is stamped

 ## [Contributing and Development](CONTRIBUTING.md)